-A primary residence and auxiliary agricultural structures would support the site.
-The site would also feature a structure that supports the propagation of nursery stock.
-It is also proposed that dual use would occur within proposed greenhouse structures.
-Project is supported by PG&E. The Sponsor has identified that the operation requires approximately ten (10) field employees and up to ten (10) during peak staffing to perform seasonal work activities.
-It is estimated that peak staffing would occur for a duration of approximately six (6) to eight (8) weeks (cumulative) throughout the active working parts of the season.
+A primary residence and auxiliary agricultural structures support the site.
+The site also features ancillary structures that supports the propagation of nursery stock as well a proposal for an onsite commercial facility and auxiliary building to support onsite post processing activities.
+It is proposed the project will be supported by PGE power, while using generators to temporarily support the project site.
+The Sponsor has identified that the operation requires up to twelve (12) employees during peak staffing to perform seasonal work activities.
+It is estimated that peak staffing would occur for a duration of approximately six (6) months (cumulative) throughout the active working parts of the season.